PiotrZawiej/Api_JS_SocialMedia_Project/README.md

 # Api_JS_first_project

-This is a web application which uses the API from: https://jsonplaceholder.typicode.com/.
+This is my first API project in pure JavaScript, a web application that uses the API from: https://jsonplaceholder.typicode.com/.
 This project simulates a social media page.